 In New Zealand, marine oil spill response is classified into three tiers or levels as follows:

-These response levels are also detailed in the PDF below:
+These response levels are also detailed here, in this PDF [PDF, 354 KB].

 Waikato Regional Council has prepared a Marine Oil Spill Contingency Plan which is approved every three years by Maritime New Zealand.

 - reduce the impacts of a marine oil spill